Newspaper Extracts - Thoralby

 On Monday week, as a boy of the name of Heseltine, about five years of age, was amusing himself, at Thoralby, by making a bonfire, he incautiously took a piece of lighted wood in his slip, which set his clothes on fire, and he was dreadfully burnt by the accident, that after lingering in much pain till Wednesday following he expired.

-[John Heseltine, aged 3 son of Jeffrey & Jane Heseltine.]
+[John Heseltine, aged 3 son of Jeffrey and Jane Heseltine.]

 Yorkshire Gazette – 27th December, 1834